celinawierzbicka/CodersCard/content/portfolio/index-1.md

     projectCode: ""
     projectApp: ""
     projectPreviewImage: mali-wspaniali.jpg
-    projectRole: Working on new page views and functionalites, fixing bugs, code review of other team members work.
+    projectRole: I joined the project in December 2020.
+My main tasks were to implement new page views and functionalites, fix bugs and do code review of other team members work.
     projectMockups: ""
     projectStartDate: 2020-01-01T11:45:41.756Z
     projectFinishDate: 2021-03-31T09:45:41.772Z